One of the most common landscaping questions is the best grass for shade and shaded areas.

 Shade-Tolerant Grass Types

-Many different grass types can tolerate low light conditions, meaning they can grow in areas that do not receive direct sunlight.
+Certain cultivars of grass can tolerate low light conditions, meaning they can grow in areas that do not receive direct sunlight.

-This is important for homeowners who have shaded areas in their yard that they still want to maintain a lush, green lawn.
+This is an important requirement for homeowners who have shaded areas in their yard that they still want to maintain a lush, green lawn.

 Some of the most common shade-tolerant grasses include: